dd32/td-gh-ex/readme.txt

 = Menu =
 You can create and set a menu via WordPress Dashboard > Appearance > Menus.

-= Homepage =
+= Blog page =
-Display your homepage (that contains posts) with or without sidebar via WordPress Dashboard > Appearance > Customize.
+You can show or hide sidebar and you can set a page title and content above your posts via WordPress Dashboard > Appearance > Customize.

+And you can change the way how posts are displayed via WordPress Dashboard > Appearance > Customize.

 = Archive page =
-Display your archive page with or without sidebar and archive title via WordPress Dashboard > Appearance > Customize.
+You can show or hide sidebar and archive title via WordPress Dashboard > Appearance > Customize.

 == Copyright ==